matn7/CS-Notes/src/main/java/basic_java/stars/STREAM.md

 ## Reduce and Flatmap

-- Reduce combine all elements in the stream and produce one single result.
+- Reduce combines all elements in the stream and produce one single result..

-### Reduce
+### reduce

 ```java
 public void reduce() {